 With numbers like that, it's no wonder the average taxpayer feels overwhelmed.
 Robert Simon, CPA and partner with WithumSmith+Brown in the accounting and consulting firm's New York office, notes, "It is easy to understand why people can get confused when you consider the sheer number of code sections involved."

 The remedy: Don't be afraid to ask for help.
 Most of us already do.
-The Internal Revenue Service says around 80 percent of us rely on tax software or tax professionals to get our tax job done.
+The IRS says around 80 percent of us rely on tax software or tax professionals to get our tax job done.

 You have lots of preparer options, from a personal accountant who can fill out your return and help you plan throughout the year to franchise operations that gear up between Jan.
 1 and mid-April.
 If your tax situation is not overly complicated, computer software might be enough to help you file with a bit more confidence.
 Take a look at your tax needs, then find the tax assistance that best meets them.